GerHobbelt/grunt-version-bump/README.md

 ```
 As can be seen, bumping a part results in resetting all parts of lower priority.
 The priority order of the default version string structure is **major**, **minor**, **stage**, **patch**, **build**.

+The default behaviour is to detect the lowest ranking version part in your input and bump that one.

+You override this default behaviour by explicitly specifying the part you want bumped in the plugin option `incrementType`: then the bumped version output will be extended to this level as if the missing levels were *reset*, e.g. bumping the `build` level of input version 1.2 will output 1.2.0-SNAPSHOT.0.

 ### Settings

 #### files